 We’ve all done it.
 In a fit of fury or just plain annoyance, we’ve hastily typed a snarky email to a colleague and hit ‘Send’, without first thinking of the repercussions.
 It’s known as action addiction: often when things happen we want to fix it immediately.
 There’s even a neurological incentive to do so: we get a hit of dopamine from feeling like we’ve taken quick, decisive action.

 It’s human nature to act before thinking, right?
 It is, but it doesn’t necessarily have to be.
 The concept of mindfulness is not new; in fact, as a concept it is over 2,500 years old.
-However, its relevance to the corporate world is increasingly being recognized thanks to recent developments in neuroscience.
+However, its relevance to the corporate world is increasingly being recognised thanks to recent developments in neuroscience.

 Detailed brain scans show that the practice of mindfulness changes both the physical structure and activity of regions of the brain associated with emotional regulation, memory, learning and decision-making.
 In addition, mindfulness practice reduces reactivity, giving us a bit of space to choose our responses rather than reacting automatically.
 These capabilities are critical for effective leadership and, with mindfulness training, they can be enhanced, regardless of where you’re starting from.